 As experienced planning consultants we will be able prepare, submit and liaise with your local authority to promote your golf course for an alternative or diversified use.

 There are opportunities to challenge adopted local development plans which currently restrict your desired alternative or diversified use.
 We would be able to advise accordingly following a review of the associated local development plan documentation and recent case law.

-If you are in the position of looking to develop golf course land and you would like to discuss this issue further please contact a member of our experienced team.
+If you are in the position of looking to develop golf course land and you would like to discuss this issue further please contact a member of our experienced planning team.